ptleskin/QuasiRandomCircle/README.md

-Demonstration of a quasi-random sequence filling a unit circle.
+Demonstration of a Quasi-random Sequence filling a Unit Circle.